What is Brief History of East Japan Railway Company?

 Year Key Event

-1987 East Japan Railway Company (JR East) was formed from the privatization of JNR.
+1987 East Japan Railway Company was formed through the split and privatization of Japanese National Railways, creating the basis of the JR East corporate history.

 East Japan Railway Porter's Five Forces Analysis